 For the first few ranks (Scout to First Class), most advancement happens on camp outs.
 It is imperative that Scouts bring their Scout handbooks along, so that advancement achievements can be signed off.
 Please make sure your scout's book has their name in it, so when it gets misplaced we can see that it is returned to them!
 In Cub Scouting, parents sign off for many advancement requirements.
-In Scouts, parents can't sign for anything (except for merit badge requirements, and then only if you are a registered counselor for that merit badge).
-In Troop 270, adult leaders usually won't sign off on advancement requirements either (except for Scoutmaster conferences and boards of review).
-The older Scouts are supposed to not only teach skills to the younger Scouts, but also to ensure that the skills have been learned by testing them and signing off on them.
-The patrol leader is ultimately responsible for advancement within the patrol, but can and should delegate to any qualified Scout to teach skills and to sign off for them.
-Qualified means that the Scout signing off must already have the rank being worked on and in fact should be a Star scout or higher rank.
+In Scouts, parents can't sign for anything (except for merit badge requirements, and then only if you are a registered and trained merit badge counselor for that merit badge, even then it is frowned upon unless there are no other counselors for that merit badge or the badge is being done in a group setting).
+In Troop 270, the older Scouts are supposed to teach scout skills to the younger Scouts and ensure that the skills have been learned by testing them.
+Once that happens, then a scout can have the skill signed off by a qualified and approved scout or adult leader.
+The patrol leader is ultimately responsible for advancement within the patrol, but can and should delegate to any qualified Scout to teach skills.
+Qualified means that the Scout signing off must already have the rank being worked on, and in fact should be a Star scout or higher rank.
 Thus, a Star Scout could sign off on a requirement for a Tenderfoot Scout working on his 2nd Class rank.
 This is an important responsibility, and one that represents a beginning of the Scout's leadership career.

 New Scouts should begin immediately working on their Scout rank.
 It isn't hard, but will require them to participate in at least a couple of outings, and it will give them an idea of how the advancement system works.
 Once they have completed the requirements, they will need to arrange for a Scoutmaster conference.
 There is no Board of Review for the Scout Rank.
-Once acheived, the Scout should start on the Tenderfoot rank.
+Once achieved, the Scout should start on the Tenderfoot rank.
 With the Tenderfoot rank and there-after, the Scout will need to get a Scoutmaster conference and a Board of Review after completing the ranks requirements, although the Scoutmaster conference may be done before completing all requirements.
 The board is not an ordeal, rather, it is a chance for the adult leadership of the troop to get to know the Scout, help him set goals for his Scouting career, and generally to make sure that things are working well for him within the troop.
-Boards of Review are scheduled monthly, but are also convened on camp outs when appropriate.
-The Scout must be in uniform for both the Scoutmaster conference and board of review.
+Boards of Review are scheduled as requested, but usually need a week's notice to arrange for 3 committee members to sit for it.
+Boards of review can also be convened on camp outs when appropriate.
+The Scout should be in uniform for both the Scoutmaster conference and board of review.

-It is important to realize that the Scout can begin working on 2nd Class and 1st Class requirements immediately - there is no need to wait until achieving Tenderfoot.
-He should be looking ahead and taking advantage of opportunities to do things like cooking over an open fire or other requirements for which opportunities may not be frequent.
-He can also begin working on merit badges at any time - summer camp is a great opportunity to get started on this.
-We find that once Scouts reach Tenderfoot, they understand the system and will advance on to Second and First without problems, but occasional parental encouragement and reminders are always good.
+It is important to know and understand that the Scout can and should begin working on 2nd Class and 1st Class requirements immediately - there is no need to wait until achieving Tenderfoot.
+The scout should be looking ahead and taking advantage of opportunities to do things like cooking over an open fire or other requirements for which opportunities may not be frequent.
+The scout can also begin working on merit badges at any time - summer camp is a great opportunity to get started on this.
+We find that once Scouts reach Tenderfoot, they understand the system and will advance on to Second Class and First Class without problems, but occasional parental encouragement and reminders are always good.

 They'll need at least one change of clothes.
 Possibly, they won't use them.
 Despite Mother's best wishes, they don't change clothes on outings very often.
 Clothes should be packed in waterproof bags - the sturdy large size Ziploc bags are ideal.
 Pack a day's change per bag, so that the Scout can grab one bag and have clean underwear, t-shirt, and socks.
 If you pack all the socks in one bag, all the shirts in another they'll all end up dumped on the floor of the tent while they search for a complete outfit.
-Don't forget to pack some kind of sleepwear (pajamas, gym shorts, or whatever they prefer, and if it is winter, extra dry socks for sleeping).
-They'll probably want at least a small pillow too.
-The Ziploc thing is important - even in a properly set up tent there will often be condensation and wet places, and clothes will get wet if not protected.
-Pack the clothes in a duffel bag, a Rubbermaid "Action Packer" or anything else that is sturdy and will hold them all.
+Don't forget to pack some kind of sleepwear (pajamas, gym shorts, or whatever they prefer, and if it is winter, extra dry socks in case they get wet and for sleeping).
+They'll probably want a small pillow too.
+The Ziploc thing is important - even in a properly set up tent there will frequently be condensation and wet places, and clothes will get wet if not protected.
+Pack the clothes in a duffle bag, a Rubbermaid "Action Packer" or anything else that is sturdy and will hold them all.
 A backpack is fine too but isn't required.
 Make sure your scout doesn't take too much stuff - it is common for new Scouts to overdose on the "be prepared" thing and to try to bring everything they own, just in case.
-Do make sure they brings warm clothing if there is any chance they could need it, and be certain that they bring rain gear (at least a poncho) on every trip, no matter what the forecast says.
-After a few trips they'll probably know pretty much what they need and can be responsible for their own packing, but it is helpful for a parent to supervise packing or at least inspect the results for the first few trips.
+Do make sure they bring warm clothing if there is any chance they could need it, and be certain that they bring rain gear (at least a poncho) on every trip, no matter what the forecast says.
+After a few trips, they'll probably know pretty much what they require and can be responsible for their own packing, but it is helpful for a parent to supervise packing or at least inspect the results for the first few trips.
+Please DO NOT pack for them!

 We are blessed with a variety of good camping spots that are not very far away; so most troop travel is relatively short.
 Scouts are expected to be able to entertain themselves during longer travel, and the ideal mechanism is with a good book.
 Handheld electronic games are permitted as long as the Scout turns the sound off or uses headphones, but they must be left in the car.
 A deck of cards or a magnetic chess or checkerboard can also be a good choice if other Scouts in the car share the same interest.